SEHA League

-The South East Handball Association League, or simply the SEHA League, is a regional men's club handball league in Southeast Europe, featuring teams from Croatia, Hungary, North Macedonia, Serbia and Slovakia.
-Due to sponsorship reasons, the league is also known as the Gazprom League (or the Gazprom South Stream League earlier).
+The South East Handball Association League, or simply the SEHA League, was a regional men's club handball league in Southeast Europe, featuring teams from Croatia, Hungary, North Macedonia, Serbia and Slovakia in its final West season.
+Due to sponsorship reasons, the league was also known as the Gazprom League (or the Gazprom South Stream League earlier).
 The league exists alongside scaled-down national leagues of the participating nations and all of SEHA League teams join their respective country's own competitions in late spring after the SEHA League regular season and post-season have been completed.
-The league's headquarters are in Zagreb, Croatia, and the league's president is Božidar Đurković.
 2011–12 was the first season of the competition, with Vardar from Skopje becoming the first champions.

 History of the league

 The initiative for establishing the regional South-East European handball league was presented during the first half of 2011.
 After the idea of forming a Regional Sparkasse League failed, during July 2011 it was agreed that the first season of the SEHA League would start in September of the same year.
 In the first season of SEHA League, 12 clubs took part, but their number reduced during the following years.
 In the 2020–21 season, there are 10 clubs from 7 countries.

 The league is based on a regular season and the Final Four, in which the four best placed clubs from the regular season participate.
 The most successful participants of the SEHA League during its first eight seasons is Vardar with five titles.
 Vardar became the first team with more than one title when it won the 2013–14 edition.